braxtonhall/bobs-server/src/secret-dj/README.md

 - Style inheritance
 - Migrate success/error messages to session express-express
 - Delete should take you to an "Are you SURE?" page
-- You should be able to leave a game before it starts
 - Page for viewing comments replies and replying